OliverCattermole/SDET_Practice_Repo/README.md

 Static Analysis: Runs Flake8 to check for code style violations.

+Test Execution: Runs the full suite (UI & API) using pytest.

 Reporting: Generates and archives an Allure Report.

 Cleanup: Automatically tears down the virtual environment post-execution.